jacobtomlinson/carte-noire/drafts/untitled.md

 -...
 -He convinces me to run away (?)
--Death (?) (screaming out "mom" while falling? looking towards sky, falling towards river, they seem dark orange) -Schellen a ghost of mom?
+-Death (?) (screaming out "mom" while falling? looking towards sky, falling towards river, they seem dark orange) -orange turns to white, blue turns to black
+-Schellen a ghost of mom?
 --Or maybe Schellen just a dark second personality that came after mom left

 Themes
 -Color.
 Abnormal things are bright, everything else is beige or boring -Time.
 Time passes oddly, most of the time he loses track of it

+Notes
+-Should it be sunny the first day?
+Need a difference in weather?
+But then how does the rock reflecting light factor in